 - Making the safety of children a key goal of the best interests of the child test

-The Family Law Act helps ensure children have time with their parents by creating a range of remedies and tools for non-compliance that will ensure parents receive – and follow through on – parenting time they are given.
-These include participation in family dispute resolution or counselling; reimbursing expenses such as travel, child care, lost wages by the parent unable to have time with the child; and payment of a fine by the parent denying the time.
+The Family Law Act helps ensure children have time with their parents by creating a range of remedies and tools for non-compliance.
+They ensure parents receive – and follow through on – parenting time they are given.

 Property division applies to married spouses and to unmarried spouses who have lived in a marriage-like relationship for at least two years.

-The new Family Law Act establishes a much needed framework for determining a child’s legal parents, including where assisted reproduction is used.
+The Family Law Act includes a framework for determining a child’s legal parents, including where assisted reproduction is used.